 To sell a property of its water delivery shares could cost thousands of dollars depending on where the property was located Mr Durden said.

 How the Goulburn Valley water delivery share scheme works

 Water delivery bodies such as Goulburn Murray Water operate a delivery share scheme where farmer’s pay for a delivery share allocated to their property that will allow them access to an amount of water over the annual 270-day irrigation season.

 For example, a property with a 1 megalitre daily delivery share is entitled to a 270 megalitre allocation over the September 15 to May 15 annual irrigation season.

 This water delivery share system began operation five years ago and will run for 15 years Mr Durden said.

-He said the equation applied to calculate what a property owner must pay to divest a property of a delivery share was based on the number of years the daily delivery scheme had left to run multiplied by the cost of the delivery share.
+The equation applied to calculate what a property owner must pay to divest a property of a delivery share is based on the number of years the daily delivery scheme had left to run multiplied by the cost of the delivery share.

-He said the cost of a delivery share varied according to the area a property was located but currently a 1 megalitre daily delivery share in the Katandra-Invergordon area was worth about $4500; around Tatura the cost was between $3300-$3600 and in the Katamatite-Cobram region a daily delivery share was worth between $2800-$3000.
+Goulburn Murray Water delivery shares varied according to the area a property was located but currently a 1 megalitre daily delivery share in the Katandra-Invergordon area was worth about $4500; around Tatura the cost was between $3300-$3600 and in the Katamatite-Cobram region a daily delivery share was worth between $2800-$3000.